mborcari/stock-microservices/README.md

 Here, you will create main microsservices, database and rabbitmq.

-Warning: Remember change tag "yourname"!.
+**Warning: Remember change tag "yourname" in this readme!.

 First, create the main stock microservices: